Javier Margas: International career

 Margas played 63 times for the Chile national team.
 He played in Chile's four games at the 1998 FIFA World Cup.

 Personal life

 Margas was famous for dyeing his hair in different colours and shapes (most notably with the Chilean flag colours).

 Since retiring from football, Margas has worked as a youth coach at Colo-Colo, appeared on a reality TV show called Expedición Robinson, ran his own business, and bought former dictator Augusto Pinochet's armoured car.

 His daughter, Catalina, was a Chile international footballer at under-17 level and took part in the 2008 South American U-17 Women's Championship.
+His son, Luis, is a central defender from the Santiago Wanderers youth system and was called up to the first team in May 2023 at the age of seventeen.